mjanser/ansible-config/README.md

-# My Ansible configuration #
+# My Ansible configuration

 With these files I set up my computers.

 ## Configuration

-Before you start, you have to create the file `vars.yml` in the `group_vars/all` directory.
+Before you start, you have to create the files `secrets.yml` in the directories `group_vars/all` and `group_vars/mediacenters`.
 It contains some private configuration.
-You can copy the file `vars.dist.yml` to start with.
+You can copy the corresponding `secrets.dist.yml` files to start with.

 ## Vagrant